-Louise Simpson is co-founding Director of The Knowledge Partnership UK, and Director of The World 100 Reputation Network, based in our Cambridge office.
+Louise Simpson is Managing Director of The Knowledge Partnership UK, and Director of The World 100 Reputation Network, based in our Cambridge office.

 She is an expert in higher education communications and branding, leading research for many universities and government bodies in the UK, Japan and Europe.
 Before becoming a consultant, she was Director of Communications at the University of Cambridge, and a commissioning editor for Reed Elsevier.